bbauska/CS198.1x/readme.md

 With blockchain, we see the same patterns, but on a much larger.

-In this era of connectivity and social media, information spreads much more quickly, as does haste.
+In this era of connectivity and social images, information spreads much more quickly, as does haste.

 Most projects target the general public instead of corporations, but these projects also come to fruition much less frequently.